abegaz/iCustomerReview/Project Documents/Functional and Non Functional Requirements.md

->Update
-As of September 9, 2018, the following changes were made
+> Update: As of September 9, 2018, the following changes were made
-1. The Professor's feedback has been updated into the document
+> 1. The Professor's feedback has been updated into the document
-2. Added a NFR
+> 2. Added a NFR

 # Functional Requirements: